jack-moris/kongcypress/README.md

     	Step4: Check Get method works good now
     	Step5: Remove route and service

-    ✓ CASE5-Check Multiple Paths for one Route :
+    ✓ CASE5-Check Two Paths for one Route :
-    	Step1: Create a service, and creates 5 paths for one route
+    	Step1: Create a service, and creates two paths for one route
     	Step2: Check any path should work good
     	Step3: Remove route and service